stipegrbic/stipegrbic.github.io-backup/source/_posts/my-first-asp-net-core-mvc-app.md

 Known limitations:
 - It doesn't support different time zones.
 It always calculates based on UTC time.
 - Date format is not based on user's region.
 Date format in the input field is formatted by users browser.
 The date in calculated page is formated in dd/MM/yyyy format as I think most of the people use that format.

+\[UPDATE\]
+The application is no longer available as I didn't want to start an Azure subscription.
+I'm sorry to end it like this, but the application was never meant to be maintained, or improved.
+It served its purpose of getting me learn a bit about the technology.